 Sources exclusively told mid-day that EOW has discovered that Thomas had operated under another identity – of Junaid Khan – which was used to purchase 10 properties, according to ANI.
 He converted to Islam and married his assistant as per Islamic rituals in 2012.
 Investigating agencies also found documents that suggest he had several investments under that name as well as his second wife.
 Thomas' second wife is said to own nine flats in Pune and a boutique.
-Meanwhile, a Mumbai court on Monday sent Waryam Singh and HDIL promoters Rakesh Wadhawan and Sarang Wadhawan to police custody till October 16.
+Meanwhile, a Mumbai court had sent Waryam Singh and HDIL promoters Rakesh Wadhawan and Sarang Wadhawan to police custody till October 16.

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe